SINTEF-9012/proasense-adapter-twitter/README.md

-# ProaSense Sensing Architecture - Twitter adapter
+# Sensing Architecture - Twitter adapter
 Twitter adapter for the Sensing Architecture developed in the ProaSense project.

 ## Requirements and setup